Mexican Insurance Store News and Information

 Mexico is a great country for overland travel.
 It’s got a well-developed highway system and wonderful cities and places to visit throughout the country.

-Motorists and truckers generally like motorcyclists and can often make for a more pleasurable journey.
+Motorists and truckers generally like motorcyclists and think you’re cool!
+Treating them with mutual respect makes for a more pleasurable journey.

-One very important thing you need to do if you want to enjoy motorcycle riding in Mexico is to get your insurance.
-Your US insurance cannot cover you in Mexico.
-And if you do not have it, make sure you don’t get involved in a crash.
-You can check out Mexican Insurance Store to purchase your insurance.
+One very important thing you need to do if you want to enjoy motorcycle riding in Mexico is to have solid Mexican insurance.
+This is not negotiable.
+Unless you travel with $300,000 USD Cash or enjoy Mexican jails, get yourself covered.
+Go to Mexican Insurance Store to purchase your insurance.

 Riding a motorcycle is different from riding in the USA or Canada.
 Americans and Canadians are sticklers for rules and right-of-way.
 In Mexico, driving priority is primarily based on who is bigger and who is there first.